Coriander

 Pro Tips

-- Freeze in ice cube trays with olive oil for long-term storage
+- For longer storage, blanch and freeze in ice cube trays with water or oil

 Origin & Heritage